F-5 tiger

-The F-5 Tiger is a highly maneuverable supersonic fighter jet produced in the U.S. by Northrop Grumman and used by militaries around the world.
+The F-5 Tiger is a highly maneuverable supersonic fighter jet produced in the U.S. by Northrop Grumman and used by militaries worldwide.
 The T-38 Talon, which shares an origin with the F-5, was the most-produced supersonic training aircraft in the world.
 At AllClear, we help our customers keep these legendary aircraft flying by providing parts, service, and repair options worldwide.

 F-5/T-38 History and Development

-The first F-5 Tiger test flight was held at Edwards Air Force Base, California on July 31, 1963, with the first delivery to the U.S. Air Force in 1964.
-The single-seat N-156 fighter was originally designed to operate from U.S. Navy Escort Carriers.
-After this class of carrier was retired, Northrop continued development on the single-seat N-156F fighter and a two-seat N-156T combat trainer.
+The first F-5 Tiger test flight was held at Edwards Air Force Base, California, on July 31, 1963, with the first delivery to the U.S. Air Force in 1964.
+The single-seat N-156 fighter was initially designed to operate from U.S. Navy Escort Carriers.
+After this carrier class was retired, Northrop continued developing the single-seat N-156F fighter and a two-seat N-156T combat trainer.

-At around the same time, the Air Force was looking to replace its Lockheed T-33 trainers that had been in use since the 1940s, and the N-156T looked like the best option.
+At around the same time, the Air Force was looking to replace its Lockheed T-33 trainers that had been used since the 1940s, and the N-156T looked like the best option.
 It was this design that came to be known as the T-38 Talon.
-Northrop continued to develop the N-156F until the Military Assistance Program propelled into full-scale development and production for the Air Force and American allies.
-This became the F-5 Tiger, which is still actively flown by Brazil, Mexico, and Taiwan, among others.
+Northrop continued to develop the N-156F until the Military Assistance Program propelled it into full-scale development and production for the Air Force and American allies.
+This became the F-5 Tiger, which is still actively flown by Brazil, Mexico, and Taiwan.

 The F-5A was a single-seat tactical fighter optimized for air-to-ground missions.
 Powered by two GE J85-GE-13 turbojets, the maximum speed was Mach 1.4 at 30,000 feet with a service ceiling of 50,000 feet and a range of over 1,300 miles.
 The F-5B was originally developed as a two-seat training aircraft that replaced some of the F-5A armaments and internal space with an instructor cockpit.